 There is a product, called Feliway, which mimics this pheromone.
 It comes in a plug-in diffuser, which fills the home with happy pheromones 24/7.
 You can also purchase a spray, allowing you to target specific areas of the home (such as your cat’s designated safe zone).
 When your cat detects the synthetic pheromone, it will help them to feel safe and content, reducing stress.

 6. Herbal Remedies

 Some people claim that certain herbal remedies can also help relieve stress and anxiety in cats.
 Although they are not scientifically proven to work, they receive generally positive reviews.
 Anecdotal evidence suggests that cats respond well to herbal anxiety remedies, especially when combined with other efforts.
 They may work for your cat, or they may not – but there’s no harm in giving them a try, since they are all-natural and won’t hurt your kitty.

-Some of the most popular herbal anxiety remedies for cats include:
+Some of the most popular herbal anxiety remedies for a nervous cat include:

 - Bach Rescue Remedy Pet.
 This is a liquid stress-relief supplement made from flowers such as Rock Rose and Cherry Plum.
 You can add a few drops to your cat’s water or food.

 - Hemp oil, available from various brands and suppliers.
 This is purported not only to relieve anxiety, but also to help promote skin and joint health.